aeporreca/funkdigen2/README.md

 ...
 ```

-However, with the command-line option `-i` you can also get the output in the internal `funkdigen2` format, which is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 23, as well as Examples 10 and 25).
-Essentially, each functional digraph is represented by a list of connected components (ordered by their own generation order), and each component by the [lexicographically minimal rotation](https://en.wikipedia.org/wiki/Lexicographically_minimal_string_rotation) of the list of isomorphism codes of the trees connected to its limit cycle:
+With the command-line option `-i` you can also get the output in the internal `funkdigen2` format, which is described in the [paper](https://doi.org/10.48550/arXiv.2302.13832) itself (Definitions 1, 2 and 23, as well as Examples 10 and 25); this is slightly faster and asymptotically smaller (linear vs quadratic space) but, since only `funkdigen2` and its predecessor use this format, it is probably only useful if you are trying to understand how the algorithms work.

+Essentially, in the internal format each functional digraph is represented by a list of connected components (ordered by their own generation order), and each component by the [lexicographically minimal rotation](https://en.wikipedia.org/wiki/Lexicographically_minimal_string_rotation) of the list of isomorphism codes of the trees connected to its limit cycle:

 ```
 $ funkdigen2 -i 5